-Since neither of us has to report to work any more, we had been planning a longer road trip for the beginning of the summer.
-We do have our garden and chickens to take care of however, so we decided on a 2-week road trip.
-We thought we would simply do an easy road trip down the east coast visiting friends, but a few weeks before going, I found direct flights from JFK to Denver that I could get for relatively few miles.
-I had never been to Colorado, so we got to planning out what would be an interesting loop down to New Mexico, then up around western Colorado, and back to Denver.
-We reserved a rental a car and started booking places to stay.
+Since neither of us has to report to work any more, we planned a longer road trip for the beginning of the summer.
+Our garden and chickens can’t be left unattended too long however, so we decided on a 2-week trip.
+We thought we would simply do an easy road trip down the east coast visiting friends, but a few weeks before going, I found direct flights from JFK to Denver that I could travel hack.
+So we decided to plan out a Colorado and New Mexico Road trip instead.

-If you’re from Colorado, our trip may not make much sense – we chose our destinations with a glance at the map and minimal research.
+We chose our destinations with a glance at the map and minimal research.
 Our stops were: Colorado Springs, Taos NM, Pagosa Springs, Durango, Rico, Grand Junction, then back to Denver.
 Each stop would be 2 nights with the exception of our one-night stay in Rico.
 We decided to stay in all Airbnbs except for the last two nights in Denver, for which we got a hotel convenient to the airport with points.
-(Details of miles/points use in an upcoming article!)
+(Details of miles/points use in this article)

 After landing in Denver and picking up our rental car, we headed to our first stay in Colorado Springs.
 This area turned out to be much more sprawl than we expected.
 Like most people in the area, our Airbnb host was working for the Air Force which has a huge presence in Colorado Springs.
 It was a sobering reminder of my own time spent doing work for the DoD.
 Condo after condo piled upon each other – following along newly built shopping strips with every big retailer one can imagine.
 On the plus side, the condo we were staying in did have a excellent view of Pikes Peak, so we made dinner and took in the view with a few beers.

-As we crossed through our first mountain passes from Pikes National Forest, we were stunned as we came around a turn to the view of the snow capped peaks that are part of San Isabel National forest.
+As we crossed through our first mountain passes from Pikes National Forest, we came around a turn to the view of the snow capped peaks that are part of San Isabel National forest.
 Then, as we passed through those peaks into the valley where Buena Vista is located, we were greeted with even more impressive views.
-Apparently this was just about how the whole trip was going to go – one marvel after another.
+This was about how the whole trip was going to go – one marvel after another.